bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Howtos.rst

 Configuration
 '''''''''''''

-Activate your plugin directory in the |bareosFd| configuration.
+Activate your plugin directory in the |fd| configuration.
 See :ref:`fdPlugins` for more about plugins in general.

 .. code-block:: bareosconfig
    :caption: bareos-fd.d/client/myself.conf